skip to main content

 Schedule Changes

-Steps to Request a Schedule Change
+Requesting a Schedule Change

-*You must follow your currently assigned schedule until you are notified of a change.
+To request a schedule change, please complete the schedule change request form HERE.
+Your assigned counselor will review your schedule change request and approve or deny it.
+You must follow your currently assigned schedule until you are notified of a change.
 Please note that multiple courses/lunch period in your current schedule may need to change in order to facilitate your request, and once a change is made you will not be permitted to revert back to your original schedule.

 Acceptable Reasons

 • Student would like to add or remove a study hall.
-Student must maintain a minimum of 6.5 credits.

-• Senior is missing a graduation credit
+• Senior student is missing a graduation requirement

-• Student would like to change levels of a course
+• Student would like to change levels of a course (Example: Moving from Honors Biology to standard Biology)

 • Students who drop classes within the first 5 school days of each semester, for that semester's courses, will be withdrawn without academic penalty.
 Students who drop classes, thereafter, will receive a failing grade for the quarter and semester.
 The exception to this rule is level changes (see below) or students who have an overload.